-- Anv student whose academic LOA was the result of an illness. hospitalization, trauma or pregnancy must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/ or emotionally able to return. - The College Registrar, in consultation with the Executive Director of Academic Operations, makes the final determination regarding granting an academic LOA. - Students are not eligible for an academic LOA during the first 14 days of their first Arizona College course.
+- Any student whose academic LOA was the result of an illness. hospitalization, trauma or pregnancy must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/ or emotionally able to return. - The College Registrar, in consultation with the Executive Director of Academic Operations, makes the final determination regarding granting an academic LOA. - Students are not eligible for an academic LOA during the first 14 days of their first Arizona College course.

-Students who fail to return from an academic LOA will be dropped from the program.
+Students who fail to post attendance upon return from LOA or SPNE during the first week of classes will be dropped from the program.
 If a student is granted an academic LOA and subsequently cannot return within 180 days, the student will be withdrawn from the program as soon as Arizona College becomes aware the student is not returning.
-Students who are unable to continue within the required timeframe must follow the policy "Program" Readmission/Re-entry."
+Students who are unable to continue within the required timeframe must follow the policy "Program Readmission/Re-entry."